Tomcat-42/Tomcat-42/readme.md

     and interests.
 I am eager to contribute to a dynamic company where I can further develop my knowledge and skills in these areas.

+    As a seasoned <b>systems engineer</b>, I currently specialize in the fields of digital signing, digital certificates, and cryptography, utilizing my expertise in C++ and Rust.
+This niche allows me to delve deep into complex and  challenging aspects of systems programming, providing a robust platform for innovation and problem-solving.

+    My career objective is to collaborate with a dynamic team in a forward-thinking company, where I can both contribute significantly and continue learning in this specialized area.
+I am passionate about leveraging my skills in a role that not only aligns with my professional goals but also offers the satisfaction and enjoyment of working in a field I am deeply interested in.

 <b>ENVIRONMENT</b>
     <a href="https://kernel.org/">LINUX KERNEL</a>=y
     <a href="https://en.cppreference.com/w/c/language">C</a>=y